otofune/hlsq/README.md

 hlsq
 ===

-hlsq is a toolkit to record hls streams.
+hlsq is a toolkit to record HLS streams.
-Its main goal is to record streams without lost segments.
+The main goal of this project is to record streams without loss of segments.

 Commands
 ---